channingwalton/channingwalton.github.io/_posts/2021-03-13-playing-with-ease.markdown

 The work of a lifetime is to learn how to keep yourself in that state whilst playing more and more difficult music.

 ps.
-My brother, Lance, tells me that this is what the [Leschetizky Method](https://en.wikipedia.org/wiki/Theodor_Leschetizky) is.
+My brother, Lance, tells me that this is what the [Leschetizky Method](https://en.wikipedia.org/wiki/Theodor_Leschetizky) espouses.
 I am very happy that I'm in good company.

 ---